-- Signed ERDF Subsidy Contract;

-- List of service providers (e.g. in the case of a cultural event, a list of program providers is required; in the case of a market/fair, a list of suppliers of goods and/or services is required); obligatory parts of the list of service providers are project logo, name of the event, date and time, place, ordinal number of service provider, name, surname, country, e-mail address and signature; - Event reports about each completed event that must clearly describe the event implementation (in words and picture where and when the event took place; who was the service provider, which target groups attended and what was provided, offered and shared with the participants and in what way);
+- Signed ERDF Subsidy Contract; - List of service providers (e.g. in the case of a cultural event, a list of program providers is required; in the case of a market/fair, a list of suppliers of goods and/or services is required); parts of the list of service providers are project logo, name of the event, date, place, ordinal number of service provider, name (of e.g. society, company), country, e-mail address and signature16; - Event reports about each completed event that must clearly describe the event implementation (in words and picture where and when the event took place; who was the service provider, which target groups attended and what was provided, offered and shared with the participants and in what way); - Announcements and/or invitations to the events with the program and photos of the implemented events.